Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-If your gaming teammates are commenting on a popping sound coming from your audio, you may need to reduce the sensitivity of your microphone or pull it away from your face some.
+If your gaming teammates are commenting on a popping sound coming from your audio, you may need to reduce the sensitivity of your microphone or pull it away from your face.
 The directions for this adjustment can be found in the second section below.
 And if it’s an echoing sound you’re hearing, check out how to disable the echo on a gaming headset.

 Open the “Start” menu.
 This menu now features a Windows symbol instead of the word start, but it is the same menu.
 If you have your computer in tablet mode, clicking on this logo will pull up tiles instead of the traditional start menu.